DVLA Photo Guide

 Use this short list to decide whether the current photo is worth continuing with.

-• Take a photo against any plain background.
+• Start with a recent, clear photo against a simple background.

 Step by step